brittanyjat/3.2/README.md

 3. Initialized User table in database.

 ##### Next Tasks:
-* Modify Auth0 to interact with sessions and database.
+~~* Modify Auth0 to interact with sessions and database.
-    * either creating new user OR finding existing user.
+    * either creating new user OR finding existing user.~~
 ---

 #### February 22, 2018
 1. Created and styled header.
     - Need to add functionality to **search** icon.
+2. Completed